emilepharand/Babilonia/README.md

 If you want to practice multiple languages at the same time, and those languages use different alphabets, you may not want to constantly be changing your keyboard settings.
 Or maybe you think you can learn faster if you forget about accents first.
 That's why you can disable "strict mode" and, for instance, `e` will be accepted for `é`.

 ### The data
+As of version 1.0, the application comes with a set of [insert number here] expressions and [insert number here] ideas in 5 languages: English, French, German, Spanish and Italian.
+More get added with every release.

+You can also easily add your own expressions, ideas and languages.

+Keep in mind that ideas and expressions that are included with the app can change at any time in a future update.
+However, your custom-added data is never modified.

 The application's data is stored in the `db.db` file at the project's root in `SQLite` format.

-You can either start empty and add your own ideas, or you can import predefined ideas.
-Predefined ideas are a list that grows with each release.
-If you choose to import predefined ideas, be aware that those ideas could change in a future update.
-Your custom-added ideas will not be touched.

 ### Finally: one important caveat
 Of course, vocabulary is only one part of language learning.
 That's why Babilonia does not seek to be the *be-all and end-all* of language learning tools.
 In fact, *nothing* is.
 Learning languages require a variety of sources. *However*, we believe that acquiring vocabulary is the single most important aspect of learning languages, that unlocks a world of possibilities.
 Babilonia fulfills that goal in a powerful way.